Echo And Narcissus: Cursed Ability To Speak And Punishment Of Selfish Love And Vanity

 To this day, Echo's voice is heard from labyrinths, caves, the walls of forests, mountain slopes, rocks, and ravines, according to an ancient belief.

 This myth tells a story of punishment for rejecting love and boundless selfishness and self-admiration that hurts.
-It speaks even about a misdirected and unfulfilled love.
+It even speaks about misdirected and unfulfilled love.

 Friendly and fun-loving individual, Echo was a favorite friend of Artemis.